brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 ## The `group_by` family

-This family, as the name suggests, take a range of `T` and yield a range of ranges of `T` based on grouping consecutive elements based on the provided function.
+This family, as the name suggests, take a range of `T` and group them based on some provided function function. `group_by` is one of the most consistently named algorithms across all languages (modulo choice of spelling, as in `groupBy` or `group-by`) yet there are actually three-ish different approaches to what this algorithm actually means:

-There are really two ways that such grouping can work:

-- Take a unary function, `T -> U`, such that `U` models `equality_comparable` and group consecutive elements with the same `U`.
-- Take a binary predicate, `(T, T) -> bool`, and invoke this predicate on consecutive elements and start a new group when that predicate returns `false`.
+1. Take a binary predicate, `(T, T) -> bool`, and invoke this predicate on consecutive elements and start a new group when that predicate returns `false`.
+Using Haskell notation, we're taking a `[T]` (range of `T`) and producing a `[[T]]` (range of range of `T`).

-Rust and Python provide the former, Haskell provides the latter.
-Swift and Clojure provides something like the former, except they return a dictionary rather than a range of ranges, which is also useful functionality but not something we're suggesting here.
-D provides something like the latter, except it yields a range of tuples indicating a count of the number of times the element appears.

-The unary group-by can be implemented, inefficiently, in terms of the binary group-by by invoking the provided unary function on each pair of elements.
-This leads to invoking the function `2(N-1)` times when you really only need to invoke it `N` times, so we think it would be a bad idea to define it this way.
+2. Take a unary function, `T -> U` (such that `U` models `equality_comparable`), and group consecutive elements with the same `U`.
+Following the law of useful return, these algorithms don't just give you a `[[T]]` back, they rather give you a `[(U, [T])]` &mdash; the algorithm had to compute the `U`s for each element so they should give it to the user.
+3. Take a unary function, `T -> U`, and return a dictionary that maps every `U` to a list of `T`s that mapped to it.

+Haskell, Elixir, D (`chunkBy`), and range-v3 (~ish) provide the first kind.
+Rust, Python, D (also `chunkBy` &mdash; it allows both uses), and F# provide the second.
+Clojure, Kotlin, and Scala provide the third.

-range-v3 only provides the latter, but its implementation choice is quite different from Haskell's.
-It always compares the _first_ element in each subrange with each subsequent one, while Haskell always compares _consecutive_ elements.
+range-v3 is mostly in the first category, except its implementation choice is quite different from the other languages.
+It always compaers the _first_ element in each subrange with each subsequent one, while the others always compare _consecutive_ elements.
 As such, they may yield very different  results:

 ```haskell
 >>> groupBy (<=) [1,2,2,3,1,2,0,4,5,2]